SuperDataScience-Community-Projects/SDS-CP039-brandforge/no-code/README.md

   - Set up your Notion workspace and create your portfolio pages
   - Connect to Super.so (don't publish yet - save for Week 3)

-- **Carrd**
+- **Wix**
+  - Choose a portfolio template from Wix's gallery
-  - Build your site using Carrd's editor
+  - Customize using the drag-and-drop editor
+  - Add your content and optimize for mobile (don't publish yet - save for Week 3)

+- **Canva**
+  - Select a website template from Canva's portfolio collection
+  - Customize design elements, colors, and typography
+  - Upload your content and images (don't publish yet - save for Week 3)

+- **WordPress**
+  - Choose a portfolio theme from WordPress.com
+  - Use the block editor or AI assistant to build your pages
-  - Preview and iterate on design (don't publish yet - save for Week 3)
+  - Install necessary plugins for contact forms and SEO (don't publish yet - save for Week 3)

-- **Framer**
+- **Squarespace**
-  - Create your portfolio in Framer's designer
+  - Select a designer template from Squarespace's portfolio collection
+  - Customize using the Style Editor and page builder
-  - Test interactions and animations (don't publish yet - save for Week 3)
+  - Add content and configure mobile settings (don't publish yet - save for Week 3)

 ### **Checklist Before Week 3**
 - [ ] Site content is complete and proofread